 Meanwhile three sons were born to the family: James Paul Kenneth (b1917), Sidney Christopher (Jim) (b1918) and William Jacob (1920-1985).
 The farm seems to have been a constant source of dispute between both generations of Benders and the Government.
 The former felt they were being overcharged for poor land, and the latter that the Benders were poor farmers (in one governor's words).
 Whatever the rights of the matter the farm was never a financial success and eventually in 1949 Christopher Bender, Christina, and family were evicted.
 The marriage must have been under strain following this and it ended in 1953 with Christina and the two eldest boys emigrating to Australia, while Christopher and the youngest boy left for England.
 She died on 23 August 1979.

 As a postscript, the two elder sons, James Paul and Jim, returned to the Islands in 1992 with the teapot presented to their mother.
 It is still in the ownership of the family in the Falkland Islands.

-August 2019 Additional photograph added; external links added
+August 2019 Additional photograph added; three external links added